 Airflow obstruction in COPD causes air to become trapped in the lungs after a full exhalation, increasing the effort required to breathe.
 Also in COPD, the number of capillaries in the walls of the alveoli decreases.
 These abnormalities impair the exchange of oxygen and carbon dioxide between the alveoli and the blood.
 In the earlier stages of COPD, oxygen levels in the blood may be decreased, but carbon dioxide levels remain normal.
 In the later stages, carbon dioxide levels increase and oxygen levels fall.

 If low oxygen levels are not treated with supplemental oxygen, complications can occur.
-Low oxygen levels in the blood, if not treated, stimulate the bone marrow to send more red blood cells into the bloodstream, a condition known as secondary polycythemia (see see Polycythemia Vera).
-The low oxygen levels in the blood also increases the pressure in the artery through which blood flows from the heart to the lungs, thereby increasing the pressure in these vessels.
+Low oxygen levels in the blood, if not treated, stimulate the bone marrow to send more red blood cells into the bloodstream, a condition known as secondary polycythemia (also called erythrocythemia—see Polycythemia Vera).
+The low oxygen levels in the blood also constrict the blood vessels leading from the right side of the heart to the lungs, thereby increasing the pressure in these vessels.
 As a result of the increased pressure, called pulmonary hypertension, failure of the right side of the heart can occur (called cor pulmonale—see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension).
 People with COPD also have an increased risk of developing heart rhythm abnormalities (arrhythmias).
 People with COPD who smoke have a higher risk of developing lung cancer than do people who do not have COPD but smoke the same amount.
 People with COPD seem to have an increased risk of developing osteoporosis, depression, coronary artery disease, muscle wasting (atrophy), and gastroesophageal reflux.
 However, it is not clear whether the risk is increased because of COPD or other factors.